nuagenetworks/nuage-metroae/BUILD.md

 #          vsd_fqdn: vsd1.example.com }
 #    # When True VNS specific configuration is triggered in the VSD and VSC
 #    vns: False
-#    # The path on the ansible host from which PROXY qcow2 images will be copied
+#    # The path on the ansible host from which VNS-UTILITY qcow2 images will be copied
 #    vnsutil_qcow2_path: "/home/caso/"
 #    # The file name of the qcow2 image
 #    vnsutil_qcow2_file_name: "vns-util-0.0_98.qcow2"
-#    # A dictionary of params for 0 or more PROXY instances
+#    # A dictionary of params for 0 or more VNS-UTILITY instances
-#    # Note: Multiple PROXY instances can be copied from the same qcow2
+#    # Note: Multiple VNS-UTILITY instances can be copied from the same qcow2
 #    myvnsutils:
-#          # The hostname or IP address for this PROXY instance
+#          # The hostname or IP address for this VNS-UTILITY instance
 #      - { hostname: proxy.example.com,
-#          # The hypervior target where this PROXY instance will be run
+#          # The hypervior target where this VNS-UTILITY instance will be run
 #          target_server: 135.227.181.232,
-#          # The management IP address of this PROXY instance
+#          # The management IP address of this VNS-UTILITY instance
 #          mgmt_ip: 10.0.0.50,
-#          # The management gateway IP address of this PROXY instance
+#          # The management gateway IP address of this VNS-UTILITY instance
 #          mgmt_gateway: 10.0.0.1,
-#          # The management network netmask of this PROXY instance
+#          # The management network netmask of this VNS-UTILITY instance
 #          mgmt_netmask: 255.255.255.0,
-#          # The data network IP address for this PROXY instance
+#          # The data network IP address for this VNS-UTILITY instance
 #          # This also the interface that run DHCP/DNSMASQ servers
 #          # NSGV VM sends DHCP requests to this interface.
 Hence acts as uplink
 #          data_ip: 10.0.1.50,
-#          # The data network subnet address for this PROXY instance
+#          # The data network subnet address for this VNS-UTILITY instance
 #          # The subnet is configured in DHCP conf file
 #          data_subnet: 10.0.1.0,
-#          # The data network netmask of this PROXY instance
+#          # The data network netmask of this VNS-UTILITY instance
 #          data_netmask: 255.255.255.0,
 #          # NSGV VM IP addr.
 #          # This IP along with MAC addr is used to serve the DHCP client request coming from NSGV VM
 #          nsgv_ip: 10.0.1.60,
 #          # NSGV VM MAC address
 #          nsgv_mac: '52:54:00:88:85:12',
 #          # The FQDN for the VSD.
-Used to create certs for PROXY VM
+Used to create certs for VNS-UTILITY VM
 #          vsd_fqdn: vsd.example.com}
-#    # The path on the ansible host from which PROXY qcow2 images will be copied
+#    # The path on the ansible host from which VNS-UTILITY qcow2 images will be copied
 #    nsgv_qcow2_path: "/home/caso/"
 #    # The file name of the qcow2 image
 #    nsgv_qcow2_file_name: "ncpe_centos7.qcow2"